Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems

 With the help of above discussions, we consider the 0D block-state decorations.
-Start from the following trivial state:
+Start from the trivial state:

-Take aforementioned 1D bubble construction on $\tau_2$ by $n\in\mathbb{Z}$ times will obtain the following group containing all trivial states:
+Taking aforementioned 1D bubble construction on $\tau_2$ with $n\in\mathbb{Z}$ times will obtain the group containing all trivial states:

-Therefore, the ultimate classification of crystalline topological phases protected by $pgg$ symmetry for 2D systems with spinless fermions is:
+Therefore, the ultimate classification of crystalline TSC protected by $pgg$ symmetry for 2D systems with spinless fermions is:

 For systems with spin-1/2 fermions, 0D obstruction-free block-states are identical with spinless case:

 Then repeatedly consider the aforementioned 1D bubble constructions: the rotation properties of $|\phi\rangle_{pgg}^{\mu_1}$ and $|\phi\rangle_{pgg}^{\mu_2}$ are changed by an additional $-1$, which leads to no trivialization.
 It is easy to verify that the complex fermion decorations for spinless and spin-1/2 fermions are identical.
 Repeatedly consider the 1D bubble construction on $\tau_2$ and it will lead to the following group containing all trivial states: